Biden Virtual Town Hall Marks New Normal for Campaigning

-Joe Biden is holding a town hall in Illinois from 800 miles away in Delaware.
+Joe Biden held a town hall in Illinois — or at least tried to — from 800 miles away in Delaware.
 Bernie Sanders is staging daily news conferences from Vermont, instead of his usual rallies around the country with thousands of supporters.

 The global coronavirus pandemic has sent the 2020 presidential campaign into a virtual phase.